Sof31t/dictionary/README.md

 Indexing
 ==========
-The 'indexing' application is in charge of adding datas to the database In its assets, 'create_database.sql' is the script to create the database The connection parameters of the database can be changed in the 'connect_database.rb' file 'indexing.rb' should be launched only one time ( ./indexing.rb) and can take a dozen of minutes.
+The 'indexing' application is in charge of adding datas to the database.
+In its assets, 'create_database.sql' is the script to create the database The connection parameters of the database can be changed in the 'connect_database.rb' file 'indexing.rb' should be launched only one time ( ./indexing.rb) and can take a dozen of minutes.